chazsconi/elixir_docker_build/README.md

   include files by prefixing them with `!`.
   * `:umbrella_apps` - list of apps in an umbrella project.
 If not set then the project is assumed to be a non-umbrella project.
-  * `:release_manager` - if using Elixir >= 1.9.0 then Elixir's built in release mechanism is used
-  by default to create a release.
-However, if you still wish to use distillery, set this to `:distillery`
+  * `:release_manager` - By default, the built-in release mechanism is used, however, if you wish to use distillery, set this to `:distillery`

 ### Using assets